divio/aldryn-apphooks-config/README.rst

         def get_queryset(self):
             return Article.objects.filter(namespace__namespace=self.namespace)

-  ``AppConfigMixin`` provides the following attributes to the view class:
+  ``AppConfigMixin`` provides a complete support to namespaces, so the view is not required to set anything specific to support them; the following attributes are set for the view class instance:

-    * current namespace in self.namespace
+    * current namespace in ``self.namespace``
-    * namespace configuration in self.config (the instance of NewsBlogConfig)
+    * namespace configuration (the instance of NewsBlogConfig) in ``self.config``
-    * current application in the `current_app` context variable
+    * current application in the ``current_app`` parameter passed to the Response class

 Test setup
 ==========